alentoholj/DevSecOps-Project-Netflix/README.md

 - Go to Azure DevOps
 - On the bottom left, go to Project Settings
-- Click on the Agent Polls
+- Click on the Agent Pools
 - Create an agent pool
 - Open the newly created agent pool
 - On the right side, click on "New agent"